ibm-cloud-docs/cephaas/event-notifications-events.md

 | `software-defined-storage.host.delete`           | An event is generated when a host is deleted. |
 | `software-defined-storage.volumemap.create`      | An event is generated when a volume is mapped. |
 | `software-defined-storage.volumemap.delete`      | An event is generated when a volume is unmapped. |
-{: caption="Table 1.
-Actions that generate event notifications" caption-side="bottom"}
+{: caption="Actions that generate event notifications" caption-side="bottom"}